cellwebb/discord-hillbot/README.md

-# Hillbot
+# Hillbot: Taking Dave's place in the world

-:brain: Hillbot is a chatbot with episodic and semantic memories.
+:brain: Hillbot is a chatbot with episodic and semantic memories, which is just a fancy way of saying it's really good at remembering all the crazy stuff my friend Dave says and does.

-:robot: I made hillbot to impersonate my friend Dave.
-Dave's a loveable, quirky, and funny guy with a deep interest in comedy, movies, tv, video games, and board games.
-Hillbot's a loveable, quirky, and funny bot with a deep interest in comedy, movies, tv, video games, and board games.
-Hillbot does such a good job impersonating Dave that sometimes it isn't sure if it's Dave or if it's Hillbot!
+:robot: I created Hillbot to impersonate Dave, a comedy, movie, TV, video game, and board game enthusiast.
+Hillbot embodies Dave's best qualities, minus the ability to eat an entire pizza by itself.
+Sometimes Hillbot gets so into character that it's hard to tell if it's really Dave or just the bot – and that's part of the fun!

 ![Image](assets/Screenshot.png)

-## Features
+## Features: What Hillbot Can Do

-- Chat with Dave-inspired personality
+- Engage in conversations with Hillbot and experience Dave's signature personality, complete with witty one-liners and humorous jokes
-- Image generation using OpenAI's DALL-E
+- Generate images using OpenAI's DALL-E, perfect for creating memes
-- Image variations using Stable Diffusion
+- Create image variations using Stable Diffusion, allowing you to see Dave in different scenarios
-- Memory system for Dave facts
+- Feed Hillbot's memory system with interesting facts about Dave, like the time he accidentally superglued his shoes to the floor
-- Prompt enhancement system
+- Utilize the prompt enhancement system to help Hillbot come up with creative and humorous responses

-## Commands
+## Commands: How to Interact with Hillbot

-- `!davefacts` - Add memories about Dave (e.g. `!davefacts Dave was born very late in life to a family of naked mole rats`)
+- `!davefacts` - Add memories about Dave, like the time he tried to cook a frozen pizza in the microwave (e.g. `!davefacts Dave once tried to break the world record for most hamburgers eaten in one sitting`)
-- `!prompt_enhancer` - Add prompt enhancement templates
+- `!prompt_enhancer` - Add prompt enhancement templates to help Hillbot come up with the perfect joke
-- `!image` or `!img` or `!i` - Generate images
+- `!image` or `!img` or `!i` - Generate images to enhance your conversations
-- `!again` or `again` or `more` or `deeper` - Create variations of images
+- `!again` or `again` or `more` or `deeper` - Create variations of images to explore different scenarios

-## Setup
+## Setup: Getting Hillbot Up and Running

 1. Clone the repository: